omaralbeik/UserDefaultsStore/README.md

   <a href="https://github.com/omaralbeik/UserDefaultsStore/blob/master/LICENSE"><img src="https://img.shields.io/badge/License-MIT-red.svg" alt="MIT"></a>
 </p>

+> A Turkish version of this document can be found [here](https://github.com/omaralbeik/UserDefaultsStore/blob/master/README_TR.md).

 # tl;dr
 You love Swift's `Codable` protocol and use it everywhere, who doesn't!
 Here is an easy and very light way to store and retrieve -**reasonable amount 😅**- of `Codable` objects, in a couple lines of code!